-Refreshed, we continue on to L’Isle sur la Sorgue, where we spend two nights in a village on an island in the rushing River Sorgue.
+Refreshed, we continue on to L’Isle sur la Sorgue, where we spend two nights in a village on an island in the rushing river Sorgue.
 The village is full of canals, including one with a rope swing conveniently situated over the water.

 The old waterwheels of L’Isle-sur-la-Sorgue once powered grain and paper mills.
-Now the industry has moved out, moss has taken over the old mill wheels, and the town is known as an antiques center, with over 30 dealers and shops.
+Now the industry has moved out, moss has taken over the old mill wheels, and the town is known as an antique center, with over 30 dealers and shops.

 Day 6: Villages of Golden Stone

-We’ll spend two nights in l’Isle-sur-la-Sorgue.
+We’ll spend two nights in l’Isle-Sur-la-Sorgue.
 You don’t have to get on a bike at all today; if you’d like to stay in town, there’s plenty to do.